Kategorien

 ?????? (hidden underneath display)20-Pin Display driver IC

-For the ESC, the part numbers are difficult to read; the board is covered in some sort of „hot glue“.
-Nonetheless, I could identify all but one part with my microscope.
+As for the ESC, the part numbers are difficult to read, since the board is potted in a thick layer of transparent encapsulation resin (too thick to be conformal coating).
+Nevertheless, I could identify all but one component with my microscope, by using its integrated light source past the reflective layer.

 VendorPart NumberFunction